-Additionally, the Governor announced that the Federal Emergency Management Agency (FEMA) has approved a request from the State of Texas to add three more counties impacted by severe weather to the Presidential Disaster Declaration.
+Additionally, the Governor announced that FEMA has approved a request from the State of Texas to add three more counties impacted by severe weather to the Presidential Disaster Declaration.
 FEMA has added Bell, Henderson, and Tyler counties to become eligible for FEMA's Individual Assistance program.